-- 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, pp. - 2.
+- 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, p.
+7. - 2.
 The technological literacy requirement will be fulfilled by CIS 101 Introduction to Information Technology. - 3.
 POL 200 (fulfills a general education requirement in the Social Sciences) - 4.
 Required support courses: SOC 230 and 6 credit hours of history. - 5.
-42 hours of Political Science courses at the 200-400 level distributed as follows:
+42 hours of Political Science courses at the 200-400 level distributed as follows: Core Courses (15 hours)